n-pola/can-i-cai/README.md

 (Array of strings, defines the components abilities.
 Can be output, input-output, input)
 compatible: boolean
 minimalRequiredVersion: string (Optional, set the version after which the component is compatible with CAI)
+source: string (Optional, link to the source where the compatibility is stated)
+tested: boolean (Optional, set to true if you tested the compatibility with the c2pa specifications)
 _id: string (automatically populated by the parser, do not change manually)
 ---
 Additional information defined in standard markdown.
 Will be displayed in the components details